orginux/orginux.github.io/content/posts/convert-csv-parquet.md

 +++
-title = 'Convert CSV to Parquet' date = 2024-01-16T20:56:56+01:00
-tags = ['snippets', 'clickhouse'] type = 'post'
+title = 'Convert CSV to Parquet Using ClickHouse' date = 2024-01-16T20:56:56+01:00 tags = ['snippets', 'clickhouse'] type = 'post'
 +++

-# Converting Parquet to CSV Using ClickHouse

 ## Download a Parquet file from S3